ryanccn/valfisk/README.md

 - Reminders (public by default when installed by servers, private when not)
 - Translate messages using a context menu command
 - Show front page posts from [Hacker News](https://news.ycombinator.com/) and [Lobsters](https://lobste.rs/)
+- Retrieve public information about a Discord user

 ### Server-only